Valerie Montgomery Rice: Early life and education

-Montgomery Rice is from Georgia.
-She completed a bachelor's degree in chemistry from Georgia Institute of Technology.
-In 1987, she earned a medical degree from Harvard Medical School, despite receiving a scholarship to Emory.
-Originally intending to pursue a career as a neurosurgeon, her plans changed as she began her clinical rotation in obstetrics-gynecology rotation.
+A native of Georgia, she completed a bachelor's degree in chemistry from Georgia Institute of Technology.
+In 1987, she earned a medical degree from Harvard Medical School.

+Intending to pursue a career as a neurosurgeon, her plans changed as she began her clinical rotation in obstetrics-gynecology rotation.
 Prior to this, Montgomery Rice recalls this rotation as being one she was not looking forward to.
 However, once in the rotation, Montgomery Rice was sure this was the field she was meant to be in.
 While conducting research at Harvard on using purified hormones to induce ovulation in mice, she received an acceptance letter from Emory University, her top choice university, to complete her residency.
 Before beginning her residency, Montgomery Rice's work had recently been published, thus recently making a name for herself.

-In addition, at Drexel University College of Medicine in Philadelphia, Pennsylvania, Dr. Montgomery Rice completed Executive Leadership in Academic Medicine Program.
+In addition, at Drexel University College of Medicine in Philadelphia, she completed Executive Leadership in Academic Medicine Program.
 She completed a residency in obstetrics and gynaecology at Emory University.
 She also conducted a fellowship in reproductive endocrinology and infertility at Hutzel Women's Hospital.

 Career

-Prior to her joining Meharry Medical College in Nashville, Tennessee, Dr. Montgomery Rice held numerous leadership and faculty positions at the University of Kansas School of Medicine, becoming the catalyst of the institution's recognition for its high enrollment of minority women.
-While at Meharry Medical College, Dr. Montgomery Rice founded and directed The Center for Women’s Health Research.
+Prior to joining Meharry Medical College in Nashville, Tennessee, Dr. Montgomery Rice held numerous leadership and faculty positions at the University of Kansas School of Medicine, becoming the catalyst of the institution's recognition for its high enrollment of minority women.
+While at Meharry Medical College, Rice founded and directed The Center for Women's Health Research.
 Being one of the first of its kind, The Center for Women's Health Research has a central focus on the impact of diseases for women of color, which aligns with Dr. Montgomery Rice's passion.
 Montgomery Rice served as professor and chair of the Department of Obstetrics and Gynecology, then dean and senior vice president, at Meharry Medical College.
 In 2011, She started at the Morehouse School of Medicine as the dean and Executive Vice President.
 In 2014, she became the president, becoming the first woman to hold the position.

 Her clinical and research interests are in reproductive medicine, ovarian cancer and menopause.
 She has a record of research funding and publication.
-Montgomery Rice serves multiple professional organizations, including serving as chair of the American Medical Association’s OB/GYN Section.
+Montgomery Rice serves multiple professional organizations, including serving as chair of the American Medical Association's OB/GYN Section.
 She holds multiple teaching and research awards and is recognized for her professional and community service, notably for support of minority and professional women.
 Noticing a disparity between the maternal mortality rates in women, African American women in particular, her research in the topic of infertility was combined with her passion of providing better quality care for minority women.
-Her activities also reflect her interests in women’s health issues, minority health care and health disparities.
+Her activities also reflect her interests in women's health issues, minority health care and health disparities.